rocicorp/replicache-quickstarts/README.md

 npx wrangler secret put REFLECT_AUTH_API_KEY

 # start the backend
+# data will be stored in memory, so when the server restarts, data is gone
-npm run dev-worker -- --persist
+npm run dev-worker

 # (in a separate shell)
 # start the frontend

+# must be done each time you restart your server
 # pick a new, random roomID
 export VITE_ROOM_ID=$(head -c 10 /dev/random | md5 | head -c 6)
 echo VITE_ROOM_ID=$VITE_ROOM_ID